New Nintendo Switch comes with an OLED display

 There is excellent news for every Nintendo fan out there.
-Finally, after years of waiting, we finally get a new Nintendo Switch refresh that isn’t necessarily the Pro variant we were waiting for, but at least it comes with some decent upgrades and a new price tag that won’t break the bank.
+Finally, after years of waiting, we get a new Nintendo Switch refresh that isn’t necessarily the Pro variant we were waiting for, but at least it comes with some decent upgrades and a new price tag that won’t break the bank.
 And the best part is that this is no rumors, as Nintendo has officially announced the Nintendo Switch OLED model.

 Today, Nintendo has officially announced its new Nintendo Switch OLED model, which will be available for purchase on October 8, 2021.
 It will start at $350, which is just $50 more expensive than the original Switch and $150 more than the Switch Lite.